guatebus/JavaUserApp/README.md

 Demo at http://javauserapp-lunchies52.rhcloud.com/login.html

+Users can login and view only their authorized resources.
+Users are assigned roles and roles are mapped to resources, abstraction used to control user access to resources.

-Dynamic java web app - users can login and view their authorized pages only.
-Meets the requirements listed below (in the Requirements section).
+Fulfills the requirements listed in the Requirements section below.

+Uses:

+ - servlets
+ - servlet filters
+ - servlet sessions
+ - jsps

-Uses servlets, servlet filters, servlet sessions and jsps.
-All servlets configured via annotations (init params included); the AuthorizationFilter is programmatically added by the ServletListener class to allow dependency injection of the ResourceVoter.
+Servlets configured via annotations (init params included).
+AuthorizationFilter added programmatically by ServletListener to allow dependency injection of ResourceVoter.

-Users are assigned roles and resources are mapped to roles - this gives users access to the resource.

 ## To use: